VeryCD: Feature

 There used to be a Discussion forum powered by Invision Power Board.
 Now the forum registration has been stopped.
 The new "groups" (社区) is being used.

 More than 150 thousands shared contents pages had been published and indexed, accessible to its search engine.
 On these pages, Files' eD2k links are shared freely by users.

 MP3!

 MP3! was a music sharing project by VeryCD that is intended to be the largest music library in the P2P world and indexed by VeryCD.
 It maintains requirements for the seeder to have standardized MP3 format with ID3 tags for metadata, standardized RAR packing method, album cover, introduction to VeryCD and its project, no repeat publication of the same content and have enough bandwidth.
 MP3 items were forced to join this project for publishing on VeryCD.com.
 Since some users were against this advertisement project, now it is no longer forced.

 Copyright

 VeryCD announces that all the things on VeryCD.com are licensed under CC BY-SA 1.0.

+History

+In 2010, VeryCD formed a videogame company under the name XD Network (心动网络), which launched the mobile app store TapTap in 2016.
+In 2017, after XD Network acquired a majority stake in Shanghai-based games publisher Longcheng (上海龙成网络科技有限公司), the company renamed to XD Global.
+The company became publicly traded on the Hong Kong Stock Exchange in 2019.